 The sample comprises 93 stocks of the S\&P 100 from January 5, 2010, to October 22, 2021, totaling 2973 observations.
 Due to the lack of data availability for the entire period, some stocks were excluded from the sample.
 We adopted the S\&P 100 composition in October 2021.
 We use log returns from daily closing prices (adjusted to splits and dividends).
-The analysis is conducted for the full sample period, but we also split the portfolio evaluation into sub-periods to consider different market momentum and conditions.
+The analysis was conducted during the full sample period, but we also split the portfolio evaluation into sub-periods to consider different market momentum and conditions.
 We divided the out-of-sample period into four sub-samples (number of observations in parenthesis): 2010 to 2013 (1005), 2014 to 2016 (756), 2017 to 2019 (754), and 2020 onward (457).
-The period between 2010 to late-2021 allows us to analyze different conditions and market events, including the Greek default from 2010-to 2011, oil price swings in 2014, Brexit voting in 2016, the US-China trade war started at 2018 and the beginning of the Covid-19 pandemics in 2020.
+The period between 2010 to late 2021 allows us to analyze different conditions and market events, including the Greek default from 2010 to 2011, oil price swings in 2014, Brexit voting in 2016, the US-China trade war that started in 2018 and the beginning of the Covid-19 pandemic in 2020.

 Each of the following Tables 1 to 5 refers to some of the studied windows and brings descriptive statistics from the considered acceptability index computed through the 93 assets.
 Furthermore, we also compute the same descriptive statistics for the mean returns of these same assets.
 Results indicate some clear patterns that we mention in the following.